TheGoodlike13/liberty_or_death/README.md

 doesn't break the security model that was intended whatsoever.
 Well, they should've thought of it sooner.

+    sudo alien --to-rpm krb5-server-1.10.3-10.el6_4.6.x86_64.rpm

 But the fundamental problem is the same.
 There is no 'krb5-server-1.10.3-10.el6_4.6.x86_64.rpm'.
 Therefore I assume we must find a new version.
 Maybe if I remove the version it will figure it out by itself?

+    sudo alien --to-rpm krb5-server

 Nope.
 That was admittedly probably too much to ask :D

 Looking for something like a version, I find [#ubuntu_kerberos](#ubuntu_kerberos) instead.
 This guide seems a lot more well intentioned than the previous one AND it doesn't have random versions in it!
 Let's play along for now!

-I'll note that they make a really poor decision when it comes to their approach.
-If the command can be run either with administrative privilege or with 'sudo', why not just 'sudo' prefix all commands that need the privilege anyway?
-If you don't need 'sudo', you can just copy the command *after* sudo.
-Right now, I'm copying commands after '#'.
-Whether it was '#' or 'sudo' would make no difference to me, but it would probably be much easier to explain than a random symbol.
-Just saying.
+This guide has made a very poor decision in handling commands, at least for purposes of copy-paste.
+They prefix every command with '#' when actually they mean that every command should be prefixed with 'sudo'.
+So whenever I copy the command I have to remember to manually type sudo, which is annoying and will continue to trip me up for some time.
+I assume that in some cases 'sudo' is not needed, but whoever would be copy-paste-ing the commands could just ignore the 'sudo' part.
+I'm sure they'd know that.
+And they could copy just the part that they want.
+I'm the one getting shafted here, seriously.
+Not to mention 'sudo' makes a lot more sense than '#' when explaining something...

+    sudo apt install krb5-kdc krb5-admin-server krb5-config

 Running the install command succeeds, but we're met with an installation dialogue.
 This is somewhat different than the previous guide, which explains the difference in